variant-database/vdb/Query_Commands.md

 <br />
 #### `includeSublineages`/`includeSublineages off`

 Controls whether sublineages are included in the `lineage` search command.
-By default sublineages are included (the switch is on).
+By default sublineages are included - the switch is on.
 <br />
 #### `simpleNuclPatterns`/`simpleNuclPatterns off`